 While your specific journey may look slightly different, the core stages are typically consistent, beginning with acquisition and retention.
 Here are the ways customer identity helps you deliver a smooth and secure journey, beginning with acquisition and retention.

 Acquire and Retain Customers

 A lot of money is spent getting new customers to interact with your brand for the first time.
 Their first impression starts with the registration process, making it a critical aspect to get right.

 Registration is the pivotal point when you’re able to capture a new prospect.
-Because you’re asking them to give you information for the first time, you need to streamline the experience.
 Customer identity helps you ensure they complete the process by:

 Enabling convenient registration capabilities like social registration

 Providing customized registration forms that are pixel-perfect representations of your brand

 A streamlined registration process helps you minimize abandonment and maximize conversion rates.

 After registration, customers must authenticate their identities to interact with your digital properties.
 If they have to use a different set of credentials for each application and can’t easily access what they want, they may walk away from your brand and straight into the arms of your competitors.